Akashdip-N/NASA-API-Explorer/README.md

 ```plaintext
 REACT_APP_API_URL=http://localhost:2000/
 ```
-✅ Change the `2000` to the new port number you set in the `backend/.env` file, so it should look like this:
+✅ Change the `2000` value with the new `port number` you set in the `backend/.env` file e.g. `5000`, so it should look like this:
 ```plaintext
 REACT_APP_API_URL=http://localhost:5000/
 ```
 ✅ Save the changes in both `.env` files and restart the application.

 ‼️ Important Note: Please make sure that the `PORT` variable in the `backend/.env` file is never set to `3000` as it is the default port for the React frontend.
 If you set it to `3000`, it will conflict with the frontend server and cause issues. ‼️

 ## 🚀 Deployment (Optional)
 ✅ To deploy the application, you can use platforms like [Vercel](https://vercel.com/) for the frontend and [Render](https://render.com/) for the backend.

-</br>✅ To do that, follow these steps:
+⚠️ Important Note:- Before starting the below steps, make sure to fork the repository to your own GitHub account and de-select from the option `Copy the main branch only` while forking.

+### Hosting the backend (Render.com)
-  1. Create an account on [Vercel](https://vercel.com/) and [Render](https://render.com/).
+   ✅ Create an account on [Render](https://render.com/).
-  2. Create two separate repositories for `Vercel` and `Render` to host the `frontend` and `backend` respectively.
-  3. Create a new project on `Vercel` and `Render.com` and link it to the respective `backend` and `frontend` repositories.
+   </br>✅ Create a new `Web Serive` project on `Render.com` for the backend.
-  4. Set the following environment variables `Render.com` for the backend:
-     - `NASA_API_KEY`
-     - `FEEDBACK_SHEET_URL`
-     - `CONTACT_US_URL`
+   </br>✅ Either copy the `GitHub` repository link or go with the forked repository and link it to the `Render` project.
+   </br>✅ Make sure to select the correct branch i.e. `Backend-deployment` and copy all the environment variables from the `.env` file in the `backend/` directory from your local deployed settings and paste them into the `Render` project environment variables section.
+   </br>✅ Set the `Start Command` to `node index.js` if it is not set automatically in the Render project settings.
+   </br>✅ Click on the `Deploy Web Service` button to deploy the backend.
+   </br>✅ After the backend is deployed, you will get a URL for the backend, copy that URL as you will need it for the frontend deployment.

+   ### Hosting the frontend (Vercel.com)
+   ✅ Create an account on [Vercel](https://vercel.com/).
-  5. After the backend is deployed, create a new project on `Vercel` for the frontend and link it to the `frontend` repository.
+   </br>✅ Create a new project on `Vercel` for the frontend using the forked repository.
+   </br>✅ Choose the `Import Project` option and select the forked repository.
+   </br>✅ Make sure to select the correct directory i.e. `frontend/` and press on continue.
-  6. Set the `API_URL` environment variable on the `Render` project to the same URL of the deployed backend, e.g., `https://your-backend-url.onrender.com`.
+   </br>✅ In the `Environment Variables` section, set the `API_URL` variable to the URL of the deployed backend, e.g., `https://your-backend-url.onrender.com`.
-  7. After setting the environment variables, deploy the frontend project on `Vercel`.
+   </br>✅ Click on the `Deploy` button to deploy the frontend.
-  8. Once both the frontend and backend are deployed, you can access the application using the URL provided by `Vercel` for the frontend.
+   </br>✅ After the frontend is deployed, you will get a URL for the frontend, which you can use to access the application.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.